Elon, North Carolina

 1) Avoid small talk

 Jesus does not talk about the weather or sports.
-They don’t talk about sports.
+He doesn’t talk about entertainment.
 Jesus got right to the point.
 He did not waste time on talking about things that do not matter.

 2) Avoid flattery